 Book vs. Movie: A Monster Calls

-A heart-wrenching and moving audiobook and film, A Monster Calls is a unique story that digs deep into the themes of death and the grieving process.
-The movie is perfectly cast and is only slightly different from the original story, making it one of the best book to movie adaptations that I have seen in a while.Title: A Monster Calls
+A Monster Calls is a unique story that digs deep into the themes of death and the grieving process.
+It is a heart-wrenching and moving audiobook and film, The movie is perfectly cast and is only slightly different from the original story, making it one of the best book to movie adaptations that I have seen in a while.Title: A Monster Calls

 Author: Patrick Ness